-The City of Houston received a direct allocation from the State's allocation at the direction of HUD.
-Because the City of Houston has elected to develop their own local recovery programs with the exception of the State's economic revitalization program, the City has developed a local plan for and has submitted it to the GLO for HUD approval.
+The City of Houston initially received a direct allocation from the State's allocation at the direction of HUD.
+The funding allocated to programs designed by the City of Houston is being eliminated reallocated to the GLO as of APA7 to the Action Plan.

-The City's local programs and requirements are outlined in section 5.3.
+The City's initial local programs through APA 1 were outlined in section 5.3.